HabibNaeimi/Fuzzy-RecursiveLeastSquares/README.md

 A function for calculating parameter Muo in algorithem.

 ### CalculatingB.m
-A function for calculating parameter B using CalculatingMuo.
+A function for calculating parameter B using CalculatingMuo function.

 ### RuleBase.m
 Creates The Rule Base using number of membership functions and inputs number.

 ### RLSAlgorithem.m
 Main Program.

+### Recursive Least Squares Report.pdf
+Report and further details.